Optimizing Sensor Allocation against Attackers with Uncertain Intentions: A Worst-Case Regret Minimization Approach: Conclusion

 \section{Conclusion}

-We propose a method for robust sensor allocation in probabilistic attack planning problems using worst-case absolute regret minimization from robust game theory.
+We develop robust sensor allocation methods in probabilistic attack planning problems using worst-case absolute regret minimization from robust game theory.
+We demonstrated that both robust zero-sum and non-zero-sum sensor allocation problems can be formulated as \ac{milp}s.
 Our approach is suitable for a wide range of safety-critical scenarios that involve constructing probabilistic attack graphs from known network vulnerabilities.
-We have demonstrated that both robust zero-sum and non-zero-sum sensor allocation can be formulated as \ac{milp}.
-Future work could focus on developing more efficient and approximate solutions for robust sensor allocations in non-zero-sum attack-defend games.
+Future work could focus on developing more efficient and approximate solutions for robust sensor allocations in non-zero-sum games.
 Additionally, the solution concept for robust games can be extended to design moving target defenses that randomize network topologies and the integrated design of sensor allocation and moving target defense.